Goochy72/Audio-Visualizer/README.md

 # Audio-Visualizer
 Basic C Based Terminal Audio Visualizer

 "INSTALLATION" FOR DEBIAN/UBUNTU

-Run these commands:
+Run this command:

 sudo apt install libpulse-dev libncurses5-dev build-essential pulseaudio

 Navigate to the directory where you have the 'fftw.c' file

-Run these commands
+Run these commands:

 gcc -o fftw fftw.c -lpulse-simple -lpulse -lncurses -lm